chef/chef-web-docs/content/ctl_chef_client.md

 `--chef-zero-port PORT`

 : The port on which chef-zero listens.
-If a port is not specified---individually, as range of ports, or from the `chef_zero.port` setting in the client.rb file---the Chef Infra Client will scan for ports between 8889-9999 and will pick the first port that is available.
+If a port isn't specified---individually, as range of ports, or from the `chef_zero.port` setting in the client.rb file---the Chef Infra Client will scan for ports between 8889-9999 and will pick the first port that's available.

 `-d SECONDS`, `--daemonize SECONDS`